-With summer right around the corner, there are a few things you should be changing up in your skincare routine to protect your skin and keep that glow.
+With summer in full swing, there are a few things you should be changing up in your skincare routine to protect your skin and keep that glow.
 Don’t let fun in the sun damage your skin by following these simple tips for glowing skin in summer.

 Now before I talk about topical products, I want to go over some basic skin anatomy so you can truly understand how skin care products work and know what you really need.